soulzcore/iacc_python_2018/week4/2-DataManipulationPandas.md

 > It is being widely adopted in the Data Engineering and Data Science community

-> Pandas add support different types of data, some common types are :
+> Pandas add support different types of data, some common types are:
 > * Tabular data
 > * Time series data
 > * Matrices